bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-editor.rst

 The HTML Dialog editor allows to implement the view of an HTML Dialog (i.e. the *JSF view*).
 The HTML Dialog editor consists of two views, the source view and the graphical view.
-In the source view you can read and edit the JSF (or xhtml) source in a text-based editor.
+In the source view you can read and edit the JSF (or XHTML) source in a text-based editor.
 In the graphical view you can preview and edit the visual representation of the JSF page.
 Both views are linked to each other and every change is synchronized to the other view.
 So a change in one view is automatically reflected in